Australia's Newcrest Mining first-quarter output down, Wafi-Golpu project delayed

-Oct 24 (Reuters) - Australian gold miner Newcrest Mining Ltd NCM.AX on Thursday posted weaker gold output in the first quarter and said work on it proposed Wafi-Golpu project was delayed and staffing reduced.
+Oct 24 (Reuters) - Australian gold miner Newcrest Mining Ltd NCM.AX on Thursday posted weaker gold output in the first quarter and said work on it proposed Wafi-Golpu project was delayed over the issue of how much gold Papua New Guinea gets to keep.

+PNG's commerce minister said last month that the country wants to keep 40% of gold produced from Wafi-Golpu, a potential hurdle to an agreement with co-owners Newcrest and South Africa-based Harmony Gold HARJ.J.

+Newcrest said the Wafi-Golpu work program, which was to commence this year, had been pushed back and staffing at the site was reduced accordingly.

 (Reporting by Devika Syamnath and Shreya Mariam Job in Bengaluru; Editing by Shounak Dasgupta and Shailesh Kuber)